 Many visitors to Gatlinburg and Pigeon Forge hope to see a bear during their vacation in the Smoky Mountains.
-After all, the black bear is an unofficial symbol for the Smokies and is found on T-shirts, magnets, and postcards at every gift shop in the area!
+After all, the black bear is an unofficial symbol for the Smokies and is found on t-shirts, magnets, and postcards at every gift shop in the area!
 While there is never a guarantee that you will spot a black bear in the wild, there are several places you can visit to see these amazing animals.
 Here are the top 3 places to visit to see bears in the Smoky Mountains:

 1. Ober Gatlinburg Wildlife Encounter

-One of the top places to see bears in the Smoky Mountains is at the Ober Gatlinburg Wildlife Encounter.
+One of the top places to see Gatlinburg bears in the Smoky Mountains is at the Ober Gatlinburg Wildlife Encounter.
 This privately funded zoo provides a unique opportunity to see native wildlife up close in a safe environment, making it a great place to see a bear in Gatlinburg.
 The highlight of Ober Gatlinburg’s Wildlife Encounter is a black bear family consisting of Minnie and BJ, as well as their grown children Holly and Chief!
 Be sure to bring your camera to capture these bears in action as they go about their daily routine.
-Other exhibits that you can explore include the Birds of Prey, Nocturnal House and the underwater viewing area for the River Otters.
+Other exhibits that you can explore include the Birds of Prey, Nocturnal House, and the underwater viewing area for the River Otters.

-3. Bear Habitat at the Three Bears General Store
+2. Bear Habitat at the Three Bears General Store

 While a retail shop might be the last place you would expect to see bears, that is exactly what you will find when visiting the Bear Habitat at the Three Bears General Store in Pigeon Forge!
-This 5,000 square foot habitat comes complete with a pond and a waterfall, and each bear has an individual den that is warm in winter and cool in summer.
+This 5,000-square-foot habitat comes complete with a pond and a waterfall, and each bear has an individual den that is warm in winter and cool in summer.
 You can observe the bears from two different levels and can even purchase a cup of bear food to feed them!
 The bears were rescued from a nearby hunting farm and have been cared for by the team at the Three Bears General Store for more than 25 years.

-Other Places to See a Bear in Gatlinburg
+Other Places to See Gatlinburg Bears

 Where to Stay